What is the Sepolia testnet?

 How is Sepolia different from other testnets?

-The difference between Sepolia and other Ethereum testnets is that Sepolia is a public testnet run mostly by public validators in contrast to testnets like Kovan, where only 4 sets of validators are approved.
+The difference between Sepolia and other Ethereum testnets is that Sepolia is a closed, permissioned testnet in contrast to public testnets like Goerli.

 Over the long-term future the Ethereum team plans on only maintaining the Goerli testnet and maintaining the Sepolia testnet, who’s chain ID is 11155111.